iFilmGroup Drama Therapy Workshop

 The iFilmGroup team has worked on projects which have included such topics as “ various addiction” (Addictions) “electronic device attachment” (Tuned In), “depression” (Struggles Within), “teen bullying” (Malicious Attack), “mental illness” and “domestic abuse” (Blue Love) Through seeing the various projects and along with speaking with the co-founders iFilmGroup and observing how they work in person and on set, you can see how drama is being used and embraced by iFilmGroup to tell stories that people can relate to when they watch them.

-It is through the art of drama and plays that many people learn to express themselves better and gain confidence in interaction in the world as well as how to effectively deal with personal matters and worldly issues in a more effective way.
+It is through the art of drama and plays that many people learn to express themselves better and gain confidence in interaction in the world as well as how to effectively deal with personal matters and worldly issues more effectively.
 Drama and acting can be a tool in which those involved can gain some amazing benefits and encourage personal growth within individuals and positive meaningful change in a person’s life.

 Dramatic play, whether formal (theatre experience) or informal (playing at home) allows children, youth and teens to safely express themselves, try on different characters, experiment with a different voice, and make brave choices.